Best Bivy Sacks To Keep You Safe In Freezing Temps

 Campers

-If you enjoy backpacking or camping in the wilderness, a bivy sack can be a lightweight and compact alternative to a backpacking tent.
+If you enjoy backpacking or camping in te wild, a bivy sack can be a lightweight and compact alternative to a backpacking tent.

 It offers shelter and protection from the elements while occupying minimal space in your pack.